paulcosmos/new-world-template/content/reviews/review-2.md

 location:
 ---

-The guys from Bees landscaping did a fantastic job and cleaned up after themselves.
+The guys from {{<company>}} did a fantastic job and cleaned up after themselves.
 Would definitely recommend.